urbit/urbit.org-reloaded/content/docs/arvo/dill/dill.md

 The terminal driver vane.

-Keyboard events and the like from Unix are received by Dill as [%belt](/docs/arvo/dill/tasks#belt) `task`s, and Dill sends [%blit](/docs/arvo/dill/tasks#blit) `gift`s back to the runtime to be displayed in the Unix terminal.
+Keyboard events and the like from Unix are received by Dill as [%belt](/docs/arvo/dill/tasks#belt) `task`s, and Dill sends `%blit` `gift`s containing [$blit](/docs/arvo/dill/data-types#blit)s back to the runtime to be displayed in the Unix terminal.
 The manner of interacting with Dill differs depending on whether you're in userspace or kernelspace, as we'll explore below.

 ## Kernelspace